-- the legal, financial and service target data portions of the service contract; - the Agency Governance service description schedules; - Governance and Accountability: Transfer Payments to Community Agencies framework; - any service/program specific guidelines provided; and
+• the legal, financial and service target data portions of the service contract;

-• in keeping with evidence-based and emerging best practice for the delivery of services.
+- the Agency Governance service description schedules; - Governance and Accountability: Transfer Payments to Community Agencies framework; - any service/program specific guidelines provided; and - in keeping with evidence-based and emerging best practice for the delivery of services.

 - Coordinating Agencies must complete and enact an annual outreach plan that defines target communities and concrete strategies to optimize use of the Child and Youth Tele-Mental Health Service.
-Coordinating Agencies must submit a year-end progress report that provides an update on the functions and activities of the service outreach plan.
-A reporting template is included as a supplementary attachment through Transfer Payment Ontario. - Through Transfer Payment Ontario (TPON), the service provider must report required service data that are relevant to the service described in this Service Description Schedule on an Interim and Final stage.
+Coordinating Agencies must submit a year-end progress report that provides an update on the functions and activities of the service outreach plan. - Through Transfer Payment Ontario (TPON), the service provider must report required service data that are relevant to the service described in this Service Description Schedule on an Interim and Final stage.